 The Apple News composer is a single screen, with no navigational elements.
 The remaining information on this page does not apply to Apple News.

-The same page elements persist across every screen as you create a new message.
+The same elements persist across every screen as you create a new message.

 - Return to your Airship dashboard.

-- Open Messages Overview for your current project.
+- The icon, name, and environment type for your current project.

 - Name a message or flag a message as a test.